trisacrypto/trisa/docs/content/api/_index.en.md

 ---
-title: Contributing
+title: TRISA Protocol and API
-date: 2021-06-14T11:34:06-05:00
+date: 2022-07-06T15:08:52-04:00
-lastmod: 2022-02-05T15:00:58-05:00
+lastmod: 2022-07-06T15:08:52-04:00
-description: "Contributing to the Open Source Project"
+description: "Navigating the Open Source TRISA Code"
-weight: 110
+weight: 10
 ---

-TRISA is an open source project and welcomes contributions!

-If you're a developer whose organization is using (or planning to adopt) the TRISA protocol, this section is for you!
+This section of the documentation describes the TRISA Protocol and API.

-## Navigating the Repository
+###  Navigating the Open Source TRISA Code

-This repository contains a gRPC implementation of the TRISA protocol as described by the [white paper](https://trisa.io/trisa-whitepaper/), which leverages [protocol buffers](https://grpc.io/) and Golang.
+The [`trisa`](https://github.com/trisacrypto/trisa) repository contains a gRPC implementation of the TRISA protocol as described by the [white paper](https://trisa.io/trisa-whitepaper/), which leverages [protocol buffers](https://grpc.io/) and Golang.

 The `proto` folder contains the core RPC definitions, including:
  - the interVASP Messaging Standard (IVMS) message definitions, which serve as the basis for how two VASP peers should mutually describe entities involved in cryptographic transfers, including names, locations, and government identifiers.
 This is the spec that will allow originators to identify themselves to beneficiaries and to request information from those beneficiaries to meet the legal requirements of their regulators.